 The Brewers have retired five uniform numbers in honor of former players and team personnel.[31]
 This ensures that the number will be associated with one person of particular importance to the team.
 Additionally, the number 42 has been retired throughout professional baseball in honor of Jackie Robinson.[32]
 Though not retired, the number 17 has not been issued since Jim Gantner's retirement in 1992.[33]
 Gantner, however, later wore the number from 1996 to 1997 when he returned as the Brewers' first base coach.

 The Brewers' flagship radio station is WTMJ (620 AM/103.3 FM).
-Bob Uecker, a winner of the Ford C. Frick Award from the Baseball Hall of Fame, joined the Brewers in 1970, when the team moved from Seattle, and has been with the team ever since.
-Alongside Uecker are Jeff Levering and Lane Grindle.
+Bob Uecker, a winner of the Ford C. Frick Award from the Baseball Hall of Fame, joined the Brewers in 1970, when the team moved from Seattle, and served as the team's play-by-play broadcaster for 54 seasons from 1971 until his death after the 2024 season.
+Jeff Levering and Lane Grindle served alongside Uecker.
 Levering joined the team's radio broadcast in 2015 as a fill-in for Uecker on select road games[71] and Grindle joined the team in 2016,[72] replacing Joe Block, who had left to join the Pittsburgh Pirates after the 2015 season.[73]
 Block replaced Cory Provus who had left to become the Minnesota Twins lead broadcaster on radio after the 2011 season.[74]
 Provus, formerly of WGN radio in Chicago, replaced Jim Powell, who left Milwaukee for the Atlanta Braves radio network.
 Powell in turn replaced Pat Hughes, who departed to do play-by-play for the Cubs on WGN in 1996.
-The Brewers radio broadcasts usually feature a 2-2-2-1-2 format where Uecker does solo play-by-play for the first, middle and last 2 innings, while Levering does innings 3-4 and 7, and both doing analysis throughout and varied presentation for extra innings games.
+The Brewers radio broadcasts usually featured a 2-2-2-1-2 format where Uecker did solo play-by-play for the first, middle and last 2 innings, while Levering did innings 3-4 and 7, and both doing analysis throughout and varied presentation for extra innings games.
 Starting with the 2014 season Uecker cut back on the number of road games he works due to health concerns, mainly involving West Coast trips and distant road games in Colorado and Atlanta; Block handled the play-by-play, with former Brewer and Met Darryl Hamilton on color for the first series at Atlanta.[75]

 Select daytime home games were formerly broadcast in Spanish over Waukesha-licensed ESPN Deportes Radio affiliate WRRD (1510), with Jaime Cano serving as play-by-play announcer.
 In 2017 the station was purchased by another party which instituted an English-language talk format, effectively ending that arrangement.

-Prior to 2025, most of the team's television broadcasts were aired on Bally Sports Wisconsin.
+Most of the team's television broadcasts air on FanDuel Sports Network Wisconsin.
 Brian Anderson, who has worked on The Golf Channel, took over as the Brewers' play-by-play announcer for the 2007 season.
 He replaced Daron Sutton, who joined the Arizona Diamondbacks.
 The color commentator is Bill Schroeder, a former major league catcher who played six of his eight seasons for the Brewers.
 As of 2014 Schroeder is in his 20th season as the Brewers' color commentator.
 The 2010 season was the first year where all of Fox Sports Wisconsin's games were broadcast in high definition.
-Anderson (who also is a part of TBS playoff coverage) also provided play-by-play for the 2011 NLCS due to Ernie Johnson stepping aside for the year due to a medical situation with his son.[77]
-Since 2014, as Anderson's Turner Sports duties have increased along with the addition of NCAA college basketball and NBA on TNT play-by-play duties, Wisconsin Badgers football and men's college basketball radio announcer Matt Lepay has served as play-by-play man on days when Anderson has other assignments for Turner Sports.[78]
+Anderson (who also is a part of TBS playoff coverage) also provided play-by-play for the 2011 NLCS due to Ernie Johnson stepping aside for the year due to a medical situation with his son.[76]
+Since 2014, as Anderson's Turner Sports duties have increased along with the addition of NCAA college basketball and NBA on TNT play-by-play duties, Wisconsin Badgers football and men's college basketball radio announcer Matt Lepay has served as play-by-play man on days when Anderson has other assignments for Turner Sports.[77]
 In 2022, Levering became the primary play-by-play television announcer with Anderson now calling only 50 games per season due to increased duties with both MLB and the NBA national broadcasts.
-As the team employees all its on-air staff both on radio and television, no changes to personnel outside traditional attrition are expected with the move of television coverage from Bally to MLB Local Media.
+In October 2024, as a result of bankruptcy proceedings involving former broadcaster Diamond Sports Group, Major League Baseball's local media division announced that it would take over the production and distribution of Brewers games starting with the 2025 season.[78]
+However, on December 31, 2024, the Brewers announced that they would return to FanDuel Sports Network for the 2025 season.[79]

 From 2007 to 2011, the Brewers and FSN Wisconsin subcontracted to Weigel Broadcasting a package of 15 games and one spring training game over-the-air on WMLW-CA (then-Channel 41/58.2) in Milwaukee each season with FSN Wisconsin producing the telecasts and Weigel selling air time for each of those games and additional games added depending on weather postponements and pennant race standings (WMLW-CA games would air on the outstate FSN Wisconsin network for the remainder of the state).
 The deal was ended before the 2012 season in order to facilitate full-season HD coverage on FSN Wisconsin and distribution complications, along with the addition of a "Plus" channel for Milwaukee Bucks play-by-play conflict situations.
 Weigel continues to air a few Sunday home broadcasts per year with Spanish language play-by-play on Telemundo affiliate WYTU-LD (Channels 63/58.4), which produces their own broadcasts using FSN's camera positions with Hector Molina on play-by-play and bilingual WDJT sports anchor Kevin Holden on color.[80]